 Yuliya’s case description:

-YULIYA PRASANAVA is a citizen of Belarus, blogger, artisan, a mother of six children, two of whom are minors.
-The youngest son is 14 years old, the youngest daughter is 9 years old.
-The youngest daughter Sonya has a diagnosis of ADHD with autistic component confirmed in Belarus and is registered at the psychoneurological dispensary in Minsk.
+YULIYA PRASANAVA is a citizen of Belarus, a blogger, a craftsman, and a mother of six children, two of whom are minors.
+Her youngest son was born in 2009, and her youngest daughter in 2014.

 In 2020 Yuliya started following the presidential election campaign and was outraged by the lawlessness and repression, wore a white bracelet to signify her position and participated in protests, white sheets were pasted on the windows at home.